 - Note how the patient gets up from the chair.
 There may be proximal myopathy but, in the elderly, disuse atrophy is more common.
 Is gait normal?
 Is there asymmetry?
 Some gait abnormalities may be due to arthritis.
 Look for features that may indicate Parkinson's disease.

-NICE recommends the following as being pragmatic tests which can be used in any situation and without the use of special equipment:
+The National Institute for Health and Care Excellence (NICE) recommends the following as being pragmatic tests which can be used in any situation and without the use of special equipment:

 - Timed Up and Go Test: request that the patient rise from a chair without the support of their arms, walk three metres, turn round and sit down again.
 A walking aid can be used if required.
 Completion of the test without unsteadiness or difficulty suggests a low risk of falling.